Maya Health Toolkit

 language, and they may not be accustomed to the printed page.
 Maya consultants assisted

 with the development of all educational materials.
-This section will also link to
+This section links to video files

-video files in three Maya languages that explain and give advice about pre-natal care
+in three Maya languages that explain and give advice about prenatal care and diabetes.

 - Section five contains a comprehensive literature review of best materials on Maya